Search results for: product lifecycle

 Principles, on the other hand, are designed to be few in number but strong in impact.
 Meaning, a principle points you in the right direction but calls on the common sense and creativity of the individuals executing it.
 Also, if a principle is violated, this must carry big consequences.
 It has to, or it has no weight; it’s just a platitude.

-If you’re like me and you tend to resonate with the principles-over-policies approach to scaling a business, but you’ve also been wondering how to bring this home for your leadership team and staff, I want to share with you a one-page document I use with success in my coaching practice.
-This one-pager […]
+If you’re like me and you tend to resonate with the principles-over-policies approach to scaling a business, but you’ve also been wondering how to bring this home for your leadership team and staff, I want to share with you a one-page document I use with success in my coaching […]

 By |2021-09-17T08:32:06-07:00January 27th, 2018|Articles|Comments Off on The 3 Agreements for Type-1 vs Type-2 Decisions